Varsneya/Patatap-Clone/README.md

 # Patatap-Clone
 Awesome patatap version.
 Made using paper.js and howler.js frameworks.
-Go ahead mix it up and be the DJ.
-I have added this repository recently so that I could provide you with a link for my project.
+Go ahead mix it up and be the DJ. :)